ansible-collections/dellemc.os10/roles/os10_vlan/README.md

 ## Example playbook

 This example uses the *os10_vlan* role to setup the VLAN ID and name, and it configures tagged and untagged port members for the VLAN.
 You can also delete the VLAN with the ID or delete the members associated to it.
 It creates a *hosts* file with the switch details and corresponding variables.
-The hosts file should define the *ansible_network_os* variable with corresponding Dell EMC networking OS name.
+The hosts file should define the *ansible_network_os* variable with corresponding Dell EMC Networking OS name.

 When *os10_cfg_generate* is set to true, the variable generates the configuration commands as a .part file in *build_dir* path.
 By default, the variable is set to false.
 It writes a simple playbook that only references the os10_vlan role.